subev/sibling-jump.nvim/ARCHITECTURE.md

 ```

 **Design Notes**:
-- This is the most complex module (420 lines)
+- This is the most complex module (largest codebase)
 - Heavy use of treesitter API
 - Context-aware (respects nesting levels)
 - Prevents "context escape" (jumping out of single-element lists)